metacpan/metacpan-cpan-extracted/distros/P/Plack-Middleware-Greylist/README.md

 This will allow you to use something like [fail2ban](https://metacpan.org/pod/fail2ban) to block repeat offenders, since bad robots are like houseflies that repeatedly bump against closed windows.

+Note, if a ["callback"](#callback) is specified, then nothing will be logged, but the log message will be sent to the callback.

 # ATTRIBUTES